 About the Forensic Science Program www.marshall.edu/forensics

-Marshall University’s Master of Science in Forensic Science Degree Program is a nationally-recognized leader in forensic science education.
+Marshall University’s Master of Science in Forensic Science Degree Program is a nationally recognized leader in forensic science education.
 Our students receive instruction using state-of-the-art equipment and facilities at the Marshall University Forensic Science Center preparing them for a bright future and exciting careers.
 The goal of the program is to provide our students with the knowledge, skills, and abilities required to ensure success in multiple forensic fields.
 Whether employed by a law enforcement agency or research facility, the program affords our students with the education and experiences essential to making a relevant impact in their areas of emphases.

 The FEPAC-accredited Forensic Science Master's Program provides a broad-based graduate level curriculum in forensic science.
 In addition to the core curriculum, the Marshall University Forensic Science Program offers four areas of emphasis: Crime Scene Investigation, Digital Forensics, DNA Analysis, and Forensic Chemistry.
 While one area of emphasis is required, students may complete up to four areas of emphasis.
 Our program is unique in that it encourages a variety of specialties, unlike other graduate programs that require a pre-enrollment commitment to a single field of study.
 Both non-thesis and thesis options are available.
 Students selecting the thesis option should expect to extend their program beyond the standard 5 semester program.